The current Tunisian State of Emergency has been extended for a further month.

 The state of emergency was declared following a suicide attack on a police bus in November 2015, and has been extended several times since.

-The Foreign and Commonwealth Office warn travellers that there is a “heightened risk of terrorism against aviation.”
+The Foreign, Commonwealth & Development Office warn travellers that there is a “heightened risk of terrorism against aviation.”

 Although there are currently no holiday flights directly to Tunisia from the UK, Tunis Air still operates flights several days a week.

-The FCO warn travellers: “Terrorists are very likely to try to carry out attacks in Tunisia.
+The FCDO warn travellers: “Terrorists are very likely to try to carry out attacks in Tunisia.
 Security forces remain on a high state of alert in Tunis and other places.

 “You should be vigilant at all times, including around religious sites and festivals.